The Gunny Sack

 Sunset Slushie Recipe

-Sunrises and sunset are one of life’s little pleasures.
+Sunrises and sunsets are one of life’s little pleasures.
 I have hundreds of sunrise/sunset pictures.
 I’m not sure what I am ever going to do with them, but the gorgeous colors in the sky compel me to take pictures.

 So, today I am sharing a recipe for a Sunset Slushie that captures some of those beautiful colors of the setting sun.

 There are a couple of reasons this drink works.
-First, the blended ice helps keep the layers separate and second, each layer has a different sugar content.
+First, the blended ice helps keep the layers separate, and second, each layer has a different sugar content.

 Put the orange slushie in cups.
 Tilt the cups and slowly pour cherry grenadine syrup down the side of the cup.